Decoding Generalization from Memorization in Deep Neural Networks: Discussion

 Finally, the results here are reminiscent of a puzzling phenomenon observed in Neuroscience.
-In multiple settings \citep{shusterman2011precise,miura2012odor,stringer2021high}, in mice, rats and humans, it has been shown that a decoder using data from a subset of neurons from specific areas in the brain of a well-trained behaving animal has accuracy significantly better than the behavioral accuracy of the animal, even though the animal is motivated to do well on the task.
+In multiple settings \citep{miura2012odor,stringer2021high}, in the rat olfactory system and the mouse visual system, it has been shown that a decoder using data from a subset of neurons from specific areas in the brain of a well-trained behaving animal has accuracy significantly better than the behavioral accuracy of the animal on novel trials, even though the animal is motivated to do well on the task.
+This implies that those animals have better innate generalization to true labels ability on that task -- which can be easily decoded from a subset of their neurons -- than is manifested by their behavior.
 It may therefore be that this is a phenomenon shared between brains and machines, whose underlying mechanisms and potential trade-offs remain to be investigated.